Saul sees the light; it’s bright

 - 9:3 He was getting close to Damascus when, all of a sudden, a light beam hit him.
 It came from out of the sky and lit up the area all around him.

 - 9:4 He dropped to the ground.
 He heard a voice talking to him.
 It said, “Saul.
 Saul.
-Why are you torturing me?”
+Why are you hunting me down and persecuting me?”

 - 9:6 I want you to get up out of there.
 Go on into the city.
 You’ll be told what to do.”